Governance and Funding

 TESS is financed through a combination of grants from government and philanthropic donors as well as contractual arrangements to support the implementation of joint projects.
-In 2021, our founding donor was the French Ministry of Economy and Finance.
-TESS also benefits from financial and in-kind support from UNEP and its Environment and Trade Hub.
+In 2021, our founding donors were the French Ministry of Economy and Finance, the Quadrature Climate Foundation, the European Climate Foundation, and UNEP.

-In its incubation phase, TESS emerged from projects supported by the Swiss Ministry of Economy (SECO), WWF-UK, Chatham House and the UN Environment and Trade Hub, and from the input of a diversity of colleagues from international organisations, government delegations, stakeholder organisations from the business and civil society sectors, and the research community.
+In its incubation phase, TESS emerged from projects supported by the Swiss Ministry of Economy (SECO), WWF-UK, Chatham House and UNEP, as well as from the input of a diversity of colleagues from international organisations, government delegations, stakeholder organisations from the business and civil society sectors, and the research community.

-Within the Graduate Institute, TESS will be supported by an informal Scientific Committee drawing together colleagues from the Global Governance Centre, the Centre for Trade and Economic Integration, the Centre for International Environmental Studies, and the Geneva Trade Platform.
+Within the Graduate Institute, TESS is supported by an informal Scientific Committee drawing together colleagues from the Global Governance Centre, the Centre for Trade and Economic Integration, the Centre for International Environmental Studies, and the Geneva Trade Platform.

-At the Graduate Institute, TESS is housed at the Geneva Trade Platform works to:
+At the Graduate Institute, TESS is housed at the Geneva Trade Platform, which works to:

 - Improve the inclusivity and accessibility of the trade policy discussion in Geneva, and around the world